Sky is the largest traditional pay TV provider in the UK, with its core television service provided by satellite.

 Can I access Sky without a satellite dish?

-Sky’s streaming service Now TV allows viewers to access all of Sky’s main TV channels and on-demand programme libraries without a satellite dish.
+Alternatively, Sky’s budget streaming service NOW allows viewers to access all of Sky’s main TV channels and on-demand programme libraries without a satellite dish with short-term subscriptions.
 You will need a broadband internet connection that can achieve at least 2.5Mbps download speed.

 Some Sky channels are also available through cable (Virgin Media).
 Sky Arts and Sky News are also available on Freeview.

 How do I find out about subscribing to Sky and details of prices?

 The Sky website www.sky.com (www.sky.ie for the Republic of Ireland) has the latest deals and pricing information.

 Freeview is terrestrial TV – you need a TV aerial to receive Freeview.

 Sky is satellite TV – you need a satellite dish to receive Sky.